grantmacken/dotfiles/notes/tmux-key-bindings.md

   some other binding.
 - ```prefix + @``` - promote current pane into a new session.<br/>
           Analogous to how `prefix + !` breaks current pane to a new window.
+- `:move-window -r`  to renumber and reorder windows

 ##Workspace Saving and Restoring